johnstonskj/johnstonskj.github.io/pgp-keys.md

 ## Using My Key

-You can download my [current PGP key](/assets/keys/644CF77829C7C3BB5B868DC896A0664B9D482667.asc) or from the key server [keys.openpgp.org/](https://keys.openpgp.org/).
+You can download my current PGP key from the key server [keys.openpgp.org/](https://keys.openpgp.org/vks/v1/by-fingerprint/644CF77829C7C3BB5B868DC896A0664B9D482667).
+If you do not have access to a keyserver, you can download the [PGP public key file](/assets/keys/644CF77829C7C3BB5B868DC896A0664B9D482667.asc) from this site.

-If you do not have access to a keyserver, you can download the [PGP public key file](/assets/keys/644CF77829C7C3BB5B868DC896A0664B9D482667.asc) and then perform the following command:
+Once you have the key file perform the following command:

 ```bash
 $ gpg --import /assets/keys/644CF77829C7C3BB5B868DC896A0664B9D482667.asc